mostroverkhov/firebase-data-rsocket/readme.md

    dbUrl=https://fir-rx-data-test.firebaseio.com/
    dbUserId=firebase_test
  ```
+For testing purposes one can use non-protected database, in that case `ServerBuilder.noAuth()` should be used

 #### Testing

 Firebase database was not mocked out for pragmatic reasons, so all tests are performed against
  real database.
 Sample data for read operations testing is provided by runnable `DataFixture` of `firebase-rsocket-test`.
 It uses props based authenticator,
  credentials are expected to be in `resources/creds.properties`.
 Very rough latency estimation can be done with